-The trader: A trader is the person who decides how the money is put to work in the currency markets.
+The trader: A trader is the person who decides how the money is put to work.
 They’ll decide when to open and close transactions, and in doing so make a profit or a loss.

 Would you be scared by short-term fluctuations in your capital?
 If so perhaps a savings account would be more appropriate.

-As a trader, you’ll need to be able to spare enough time each day to analyze the markets, to do some financial research, and technical analysis.
-Depending on your level of commitment, this can be anything from 1 hour to 12 hours per day!
+A trader, needs to be able to spare enough time each day to analyze the markets, to do some financial research, and technical analysis.
+Depending on the level of commitment, this can be anything from 1 hour to 12 hours per day!
 Can you spare this amount of time?

 If you’re a skilled trader but have little free capital, you could make a profitable living out of trading for other people.
-In other words, people entrust their money to you.
+This is where people entrust their money to you through copy trading or by way of a trading signal.
 Read more on this.